 - PhD Scholarships in Research and Teaching (SIRAT)

 Research within the School of Physics

 We perform fundamental physical research in the field of biological materials.
 The group has a world-class expertise in a variety of experimental and theoretical techniques.
 Novel methods are being developed to study complex biological macromolecules and proteins to further understand biological issues from photosynthesis to Alzheimers disease and CJD, and toxicity of nanomaterials.
 Research includes atomic force microscopy, surface plasmon polariton excitation, Raman spectroscopy, measuring intercellular forces, laser-optical imaging for unravelling live cell signalling and molecular modelling and simulation.
-For more information, see the Nanobio group page.
+For more information, contact Prof Dominic Zerulla.

 Access to large-scale experiments at CERN is provided.
 Research includes top-quark and Higgs-boson physics with CMS at the Large Hadron Collider in CERN, building the LHCb detector and measuring Z and W cross-sections at 7 TeV to 1%, and testing the Standard Model to 1% from the ratio of Z/W cross-sections.
 For more information, please contact Prof Ronan McNulty or Prof Martin Grunewald.